ICICI Bank opens branches in unbanked villages in Telangana and Andhra Pradesh

 Two villages in Telangana and Andhra Pradesh respectively have finally got a bank to serve their banking needs.

-The ICICI Bank has opened branches in Karivena in Kurnool district and Boinpalle in Mahbubnagar district of Telangana called ‘unbanked villages’.
+ICICI Bank has opened branches in Karivena in Kurnool district, Andhra Pradesh, and Boinpalle in Mahbubnagar district of Telangana.
+These were some ‘unbanked villages’ in the state.

+This is part of ICICI Bank’s expansion of its retail network in Andhra Pradesh and Telangana, which saw them adding 57 new branches this fiscal.
+Other branches have been opened in Hyderabad, Vijayawada, Tirupati and Visakhapatnam among others.

 With this expansion, the Bank has a network of 402 branches and extension counters in Andhra Pradesh and Telangana, along with 1,580 ATMs.